Crystal, Minnesota

-Crystal is a suburban city in Hennepin County, Minnesota, United States that is about 5 miles from Downtown Minneapolis.
+Crystal is a suburban city in Hennepin County, Minnesota, about 5 mi from downtown Minneapolis.
 The population was 23,330 at the 2020 census.
-Minnesota State Highway 100 and County Road 81 are two of the main routes in the city.
+Minnesota State Highway 100 and County Road 81 are two of Crystal's main routes.

 Geography

-According to the United States Census Bureau, the city has a total area of 5.88 sqmi, of which 5.78 sqmi is land and 0.10 sqmi is water.
+According to the United States Census Bureau, the city has an area of 5.88 sqmi, of which 5.78 sqmi is land and 0.10 sqmi is water.

 City routes include Douglas Drive North, 36th Avenue North, 42nd Avenue North, and Bass Lake Road.

-Crystal Airport, a small general aviation field, is located within the city limits.
+Crystal Airport, a small general aviation field, is within the city limits.

-The city is bordered on the north by the city of Brooklyn Park, on the northeast by Brooklyn Center, on the east by Robbinsdale, on the south by Golden Valley, and on the west by New Hope.
+The city is bordered on the north by Brooklyn Park, on the northeast by Brooklyn Center, on the east by Robbinsdale, on the south by Golden Valley, and on the west by New Hope.

-The City of Crystal allocates over 240 acres for parks and open spaces.
-It oversees 26 parks along with numerous amenities such as ball fields, courts, playgrounds, trails, and activity areas.
-Additionally, the Crystal Community Center includes an outdoor aquatic center, a skate park, and a little league baseball complex.
+Crystal has over 240 acres of parks and open spaces.
+It oversees 26 parks, with amenities such as ball fields, courts, playgrounds, trails, and activity areas.
+The Crystal Community Center has an outdoor aquatic center, a skate park, and a Little League Baseball complex.

 Crystal has been awarded the "Minnesota Star City" designation for economic development.